scottaohara/a11y_styled_form_controls/README.md

 A repository of stylized, accessible, form control patterns.

 ## Why?
-Form controls are necessary in many interfaces, but are often considered annoying, if not donwnright difficult, to style.
+Form controls are necessary in many interfaces, but are often considered annoying, if not downright difficult, to style.
 The markup patterns presented here can help ensure these form controls can look (objectively) attractive without excluding users who may rely on assistive technology to get things done.

 ## How to use?